dat256-weedle/weedle/documents/social_contract.md

 ### Folder Structure

 For the project we should put all source files in a folder called ``src`` and structure said them depending on the function of said source files.
-GUI components get individual folders under a folder called ``usage`` depending on geatures.
+GUI components get individual folders under a folder called ``usage`` depending on gestures.
 Backend components get individual folders under a folder called ``backend`` based on component.
 Common components get individual folders under ``common``.
 Types are defined in a single file in the root of the ``src`` folder and should be named ``types.ts``.
 An example of said structure is as follows.

 ```Filesystem